BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 In the moment we accept an explanation, questioning ceases.
 I therefore see a genuine compatibility between these two schools of thought.

->The contrasting view [of getting at a certain answer to questions like "What is really good?", "What is really just".
-"What is really real?", "What is really true?", "What is really human?"], which I share with people like William James, Dewey, [and] Satre is that the point of Socrates' life was not to discover a permanent absolute truth but rather just to keep people thinking, to keep them inventing, to open up their imaginations to alternatives to present convictions. -- {% cite rorty:1990 %}
+>The contrasting view [of getting at a certain answer to questions like "What is really good?", "What is really just?", "What is really real?", "What is really true?", "What is really human?"], which I share with people like William James, Dewey, [and] Satre is that the point of Socrates' life was not to discover a permanent absolute truth but rather just to keep people thinking, to keep them inventing, to open up their imaginations to alternatives to present convictions. -- {% cite rorty:1990 %}

 Once liberal society has become distrustful of its "inner core," it can no longer appeal to that core.
 What society has learned about itself it will not easily be able to forget.